Sea-of-Lost-Souls/Rogue-Station-Archived/README.md

 See LICENSE and GPLv3.txt for more details.

+The TGS3 API is licensed as a subproject under the MIT license.

+See the footers of code/\_\_DEFINES/server\_tools.dm, code/modules/server\_tools/st\_commands.dm, and code/modules/server\_tools/st\_inteface.dm for the MIT license.

 tgui clientside is licensed as a subproject under the MIT license.
 Font Awesome font files, used by tgui, are licensed under the SIL Open Font License v1.1 tgui assets are licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).
-The TGS3 API is licensed as a subproject under the MIT license.

-See tgui/LICENSE.md for the MIT license.
-See tgui/assets/fonts/SIL-OFL-1.1-LICENSE.md for the SIL Open Font License.
-See the footers of code/\_\_DEFINES/server\_tools.dm, code/modules/server\_tools/st\_commands.dm, and code/modules/server\_tools/st\_inteface.dm for the MIT license.

-All assets including icons and sound are under a [Creative Commons 3.0 BY-SA license](http://creativecommons.org/licenses/by-sa/3.0/) unless otherwise indicated.
+All assets including icons and sound are under a [Creative Commons 3.0 BY-SA license](https://creativecommons.org/licenses/by-sa/3.0/) unless otherwise indicated.